 Tech Tip: If you are having trouble finding the right driver update, use the D-Link Mouse / Keyboard Driver Update Utility.
-It is software which finds, downloads and istalls the correct driver for you - automatically.
+It is software which finds, downloads and installs the correct driver for you - automatically.

 After downloading your driver update, you will need to install it.
 Driver updates come in a variety of file formats with different file extensions.
 For example, you may have downloaded an EXE, INF, ZIP, or SYS file.
-Each file type has a slighty different installation procedure to follow.
+Each file type has a slightly different installation procedure to follow.
 Visit our Driver Support Page to watch helpful step-by-step videos on how to install drivers based on their file extension.